GaryOcean428/Agent99/README.md

 Chat99 is a pre-curser to the intended end goal of creating Agent99 and an agentic framework that dynamically routes between local/lower-end models for simpler or specific task execution while also assigning model parameters to achieve the best results for each specific task.

-Agent99 as a project name, is a loose call back to the 60's comedy show "Get Smart".
+Agent99, as a project name, is a loose call back to the 60's comedy show "Get Smart".
 Get Smart was and probably still is on re-runs every afternoon, and I'd watch it after school.
 And like many of you...
 Agent 99 was of particular interest.
-Although really, that wasn't part of why i named it that.
-It was jsut the first thing that popped into my head when I thought, "Agent...
+Although that wasn't part of why I named it that.
+It was the first thing that popped into my head when I thought, "Agent...
 Agent... what?"

 ## Features